parhamde/titanic/README.md

 # titanic
-In this program, we examine the Titanic chart
+In this program, we examine the Titanic
+# librarys
+1.numpy
+2.seabor
+3.pandas